falkensmz/tw1tter0s1nt/updatest.md

 to catch hackers, however, this is for educational-purposes and for legit penetration testers so I am not paranoid.
 Just keep in mind that the NSA and other agencies host their own malicious exit nodes to capture your traffic.

+# Debian Problem

+ - So there's a problem with the original flavour of Debian 10 .
+ - I have recently switched from Mint to Debian since I really do not need the additional software managers etc. that Mint comes pre-installed with.
+But there's a slight problem
+ - Twint cannot be properly installed on the original flavour of Debian
+ - Some how, for some reason, I just cannot get Twint to work on Debian.
+And as you know, tw1tter0s1nt uses Twint, so obviously tw1tter0s1nt DOES NOT work on Debian.
+Why does it work on Kali (since it's debian based).
+I have no idea
+ - I am trouble-shooting for a few days now.
+ - I'll get back ASAP.